Jeff Newman (baseball): Early and personal life

-Newman was born in Forth Worth, Texas, and is Jewish.
+Newman was born in Fort Worth, Texas, and is Jewish.
 He attended Paschal High School, where he played baseball and basketball.
 He later lived in Danville, California.

 Newman is a convert to Judaism, having in 1970 converted in an Orthodox ceremony.
 His son, Ryan, was an infielder for three years in the Pittsburgh Pirates' organization before becoming a coach for the 2005 Gulf Coast League Pirates.

 College

 Newman was a History major at Texas Christian University, where he earned a B.S. in Education and also earned All-America honors as a third baseman in 1968.
 In his sophomore year after batting .350 he was All-Southwest Conference First Team and All NCAA All-District First Team as well as NCAA All American Third Team, and in 1969 as a junior he batted .345, set university records in RBIs (44) and hits (57), and was All-Conference and All-District First Team.